cofoundry-cms/Cofoundry.Samples.SimpleSite/README.md

 #### Admin Panel

-The visual editor is good for editing page content, but to manage the website structure and configure content and settings you'll need to log in to the admin panel, to do this navigate to **/admin**.
+The visual editor is good for editing page content, but to manage the website structure and configure content and settings you'll need to sign into the admin panel, to do this navigate to **/admin**.

 The main parts of the admin panel we're interested in for this example are the *Pages* region and the *Blog Posts* region.